imagewize/imagewize.com/README.md

 - Node.js >= 16
 - Yarn or NPM
 - Ansible >= 2.10 (for Trellis)
-- Virtualbox & Vagrant (for local development)
+- Virtualbox & Vagrant or Limactl (for local development)

 ## Installation